Burn Notice Characters

 Joel Davenport (Matthew Horohoe)

-Burn Notice TV character Joel Davenport played by Matthew Horohoe, photo
+Photo of Matthew Horohoe playing Burn Notice TV character Joel Davenport

 He was an accomplice of Brad Ramsey in Medicare fraud schemes.
 He supplied the names and account numbers of patients that could be scammed but was turned on by Ramsey when he voice opposition to Ramsey's involvement with Ethan and MWs plans.
 Ramsey gave the police all the documents necessary to have his crew arrested when he got caught up in an elaborate con himself devised by MW to take the whole operation down.